davidvela/MyEditorApp/README.md

 * Dynamic table
 * Export to JSON

+new import to webide
 -- 2018 may: migrate project to webide full stack...